-5. Wear looser shirts
+5. Wear Looser Shirts

 Tight clothing is never a hairy man’s best friend.
 I don’t use the term “hairy man” in a derogatory sense.
 Body hair is a pillar of masculinity and should be appreciated as such.
 But the clothing we wear needs to account for it.

-But when chest hair is shorter, for instance, after recently having been shaved, it’s way too easy for it to stick through a tight shirt.
+When chest hair is shorter, for instance, after recently having been shaved, it’s way too easy for it to stick through a tight shirt.